bcole808/wp-social-metrics-tracker/readme.txt

 This WordPress plugin collects and displays an analysis of social media interactions and view counts of posts.
 A new dashboard panel is created called "Social Metrics" which shows how many times each post has been shared on various social networks.

-= Get stats from 9 social networks: =
+= Get stats from these social networks: =

-Facebook, Twitter, Reddit, LinkedIn, Digg, Delicious, StumbleUpon, Pinterest, and Google+
+Facebook, Twitter, LinkedIn, Digg, Delicious, StumbleUpon, Pinterest, and Google+

 = Focus your writing topics: =